pyx9999/proxy-chains-setup/README.md

 # proxy-chains-setup
-this is a shell script to configure proxychains to use tor.
+this is a shell script to configure proxychains to use random_chains

 #how to run proxychains_setup